comunica/Article-ISWC2023-SolidQuery/content/approach.md

 because the link queue and the resulting stream of triples may become infinitely long.

-Our implementation focuses on the SPARQL query language, and does not make use of alternative LTQP-specific query languages or non-standard SPARQL language extensions such as [LDQL](cite:cites ldql) and [SPARQL-LD](cite:cites sparqlld) that incorporate link navigation paths into the query.
+Our implementation focuses on the SPARQL query language, instead of alternatives such as [LDQL](cite:cites ldql) and [SPARQL-LD](cite:cites sparqlld) that incorporate link navigation paths into the query.
 As discussed in [](#solid), different Solid apps or user preferences may lead to the storage of similar data at different locations within vaults.
-Hence, it is important that link navigation is *decoupled* from the query to keep queries reusable for different Solid users, as link paths to data may differ across different data vaults.
+Hence, link navigation must *decoupled* from the query to keep queries reusable for different Solid users, as link paths to data may differ across different vaults.
-Instead, our implementation uses LDP container traversal and the Solid type index to replace explicit navigation links.
+Instead, our implementation uses LDP container traversal and the type index to replace explicit navigation links.

 To provide a stable reference implementation that can be used for the experiments in this work and future research, our implementation focuses on extensibility and reusability.
-We do this by implementing all logic in configurable modules that are extensively tested through integration and unit tests with 100% code coverage.
 Our implementation is available as open-source at [https://github.com/comunica/comunica-feature-link-traversal](https://github.com/comunica/comunica-feature-link-traversal).
 Our implementation builds upon best practises in LTQP and lessons learned from [other implementations](cite:cites squin) including, the use of [client-side caching](cite:cites linktraversalcaching), the different [reachability semantics](cite:cites linktraversalfoundations),